cgra21/music_gui/README.md

 Navigate to the repository on your local machine.

 Install the dependencies

 - pip install -r requirements.txt

-Install the package
+You can now start the program by running:

-- pip install -e .
+- python main.py

 # Usage